everythings-cancelled/coronavirus_sir_model_api/README2.md

 - `population` is the country's population, according to `https://restcountries.eu/`
 - `hospitalBedsPer10000People` is the ratio of hospital beds per 10,000 people, according to the World Health Organization
 - `points` is an array containing JSON formatted points of the model's simulation.
 Specifically, each point indicates the number of `susceptible`, `infected`, and `resistant` individuals in a population on a given `eon`.

+## Running the tests
+Tests still need to be written for this :X.  But once they are, you can simply run `$ spec` in the main directory.